Our Cacao Manifesto

 Many chocolate manufacturers load their chocolate with cheap sugar.
 In fact, most mainstream “chocolate” contains more sugar than cocoa, leaving you feeling sluggish, depleted and unsatisfied.
 Flip it over and check the ingredients – if sugar is listed first, it’s not chocolate, it’s confectionery.

-- Sugar is 10 times cheaper than cocoa.
+- Sugar is 10 times cheaper than cacao

 - It’s addictive.

-- It masks the taste of cheap or old cocoa beans.
+- It masks the taste of cheap or old cacao beans.

 All chocolate makers have to act on lower sugar guidelines, but often the response is simply to reduce the size of your chocolate, rather than going back to making real chocolate instead of sugar-laced confectionery.
 In contrast, our house chocolate grades contain cacao percentages of 36% (white), 40% and 50% (milk), 65%+ (Supermilk) and 70%+ (dark).